AB 678 (LEE) LGBTQ+ Safe and Inclusive Housing – Support

 Sacramento, CA 95814

 MHAC is a peer-run organization leading the state in behavioral health public policy and advocacy since 1957.
-The mission of MHAC is to assist and encourage communities, families and individuals to experience hope, wellness and recovery from mental health and substance use disorder issues through voluntary services that are delivered in a timely manner in their local community with compassion and respect for everyone’s dignity and autonomy.
+The mission of MHAC is to assist and encourage communities, families and individuals to experience hope, wellness and recovery from mental health and substance use disorder issues through voluntary services that are delivered in their local community with compassion and respect for everyone’s dignity and autonomy.

-AB 2466 (Carillo) aims to address these delays and ensure accountability among Medi-Cal managed health plans.
-For these reasons we support AB 2566 and ask for your “Aye” vote.
-If you have any questions, or if MHAC can provide any assistance on this bill or any other behavioral health legislation, please do not hesitate to contact me or our Interim Public Policy Director, Karen Vicari, at kvicari@mhaofca.org.
+It is for these reasons MHAC supports AB 1429 (Bains) and asks for your “Aye” vote.
+If you have any questions, or if MHAC can provide any assistance on this bill or any behavioral health legislation, please do not hesitate to contact me at hstrunk@mhac.org or our Director of Public Policy, Karen Vicari, at kvicari@mhaofca.org.

 In Community,